 - thesis or dissertation research credits received at another institution,

-Transfer credit from an accredited Online University may be included as part of the student’s program with approval of the student’s advisor, the department chairperson/ program director, and the Dean for the School of the Graduate Studies through the Application for Admission to Candidacy.
+Transfer credit from an accredited Online University may be included as part of the student’s program with approval of the student’s advisor, the department chairperson/ program director, and the director of the Graduate Studies through the Application for Admission to Candidacy.

 Currency of credit: Transfer credit must be taken within seven years of completion of the Master’s degree and within ten years of completion of the Doctoral degree.
 Students wishing to apply course content after exceeding the time limit must demonstrate currency of knowledge in the field of study to which they are applying.
-Currency of knowledge must be formally evaluated by the student’s advisor and documentation included with the Candidacy Form of Program Plan.
+Currency of knowledge must be formally evaluated by the student’s advisor and documentation included with the Candidacy form.

 Appeal Process: Students who feel that their requests for transfer credit have been inappropriately denied may appeal as follows:

 - Denial by the student’s advisor can be appealed to the department chairperson.

 - Denial by the department chairperson or program director can be appealed to the college dean.